 It all depends on what season you’re visiting for the spring/summer/fall:

 - Comfortable walking shoes but make them stylish.
 These Madewell Sneakers are not only comfortable but they are cute as well so it’s a win-win.
 I can walk in them all day with no issues.

 - My favorite crossbody bag is perfect for sightseeing.
-Here is my full review of it!

 Thanks for reading my “36 Must See Places in New York”.
 If you’re headed there during the holidays check out my Christmas Activities in NYC post.
 Finally, forget to check out more of my USA travel guides!